 ROP is described by its location in the eye (the zone), by the severity of the disease (the stage) and by the appearance of the retinal vessels (plus disease).
 The first stage of ROP is a demarcation line that separates normal from premature retina.
 Stage 2 is a ridge which had height and width.
 Stage 3 is growth of fragile new abnormal blood vessels.
 As ROP progresses the blood vessels may engorge and become tortuous (plus disease) [See figures 2 and 3].

-The outcome of laser treatment is usually favorable with disappearance of the abnormal blood vessels and resolution of plus disease.
+The outcome of laser or medical treatment for ROP is usually favorable with the disappearance of abnormal blood vessels and resolution of plus disease.
 Despite accurate diagnosis and timely laser treatment, the ROP sometimes continues to worsen and the retina pulls away from the back of the eye.
 Eyes with retinal detachment caused by ROP generally have a poor visual prognosis.
 Retinal detachment can be treated with vitrectomy and/or scleral buckling procedure.
-There is active research in the use of medications to retard the growth of the abnormal blood vessels.
-These medications may be used as an alternative to, or in addition to, laser treatment.
-Further research is needed to help determine when and in whom these medications should be used.
 Despite optimal treatment, some eyes with ROP progress to permanent and severe vision loss.

 It is VERY IMPORTANT to have eye exams after discharge from the hospital since ROP may not be resolved before discharge.
 Also, even with successful treatment of ROP, prematurity may lead to other vision abnormalities.
 Prematurity is a risk factor for the development of amblyopia (lazy eye), eye misalignment (strabismus), the need for glasses (even at a young age), and cortical visual impairment.
 Therefore, every premature infant needs the long-term attention of an ophthalmologist (Eye MD).